-For applications in the normal admissions round parents should use the application form provided by their home local authority (regardless of which local authority the School is in).
-Parents can use this form to express their preference for a minimum of three state-funded schools, in rank order.
+For applications in the normal admissions round parents should use the co-ordinated admission application process arranged by their home local authority (regardless of which local authority the Academy is in).
+Parents can use this process to express their preference for a minimum of three state-funded schools, in rank order.

-Parents will receive an offer for a school place directly from their local authority.
+Parents will receive an offer for an Academy place directly from their local authority.